Tommy Tiernan: Racial humour

 In January 2023 Tommy Tiernan started his standup routine in Vicar Street with a joke that he said his daughter had warned him not to use.
-RTÉ presenter Emer O'Neil, who is black, was in the audience and left with friends after a while to avoid being heckled.
+RTÉ presenter Emer O'Neill, who is black, was in the audience and left with friends after a while to avoid being heckled.
 She described the joke as racist and "way too close to the bone".
 Tiernan contacted her via email and phoned her to apologise.
 They spoke on the phone for an hour and he conceded she was right to call him out on it.
 He removed the joke from his routine.

 Comic style

 When Tiernan started out, he wanted to be like Lenny Bruce.
 However, unlike Bruce, he does not regard himself as being a comedian "with a message".
 He had admitted that his sense of humour is controversial, but claims that it is based on instinct and denies there is any malice in it.